 - Drag and drop the desired folder onto the Terminal icon in the Dock.

-- This works with Terminal open or the Terminal icon kept in the Dock while Terminal is closed.
+Note: This works with Terminal open, of course; it also works on the Terminal icon kept in the Dock while Terminal is closed.

 How to Enable the “New Terminal at Folder” Service on a Mac

 To turn on the New Terminal at Folder service and be able to open command prompts for arbitrary folders fast from Finder windows: